Two-player Domino games: Complexity of the Domino game problem

-\paragraph{Assume that $X_{\F} = \emptyset$.} We describe a strategy for $A$ that maintains the following invariant: every uncoloured cell has no interpretation.
+\paragraph{Assume that $X_{\F} = \emptyset$.} We describe a winning strategy for $A$ that maintains the following invariant: no cell has more than one interpretation, and every uncoloured cell has no interpretation.

-First note that if $A$ plays $(i, \cn)$ and $i$ is surrounded, $A$ wins by the remark above.
-Otherwise, $B$ must play a tile at $i\pm 1$ that gives an interpretation to $i$: if he does not and $i+1$ is not already coloured, $A$ plays $(i+1, \blacksquare)$.
-Both $i$ and $i+1$ have no interpretation, so $A$ is able to create a surrounded cell with no interpretation next move and eventually wins.
+First note that, assuming the invariant holds, if $A$ plays $(i, \cn)$ and $i$ is surrounded, $A$ wins since the cell $i$ has no interpretation.
+Otherwise, $B$ must play a tile at $i\pm e_1$ that gives an interpretation to $i$: if they do not and $i+e_1$ is not already coloured, $A$ plays $(i+e_1, \blacksquare)$.
+Both $i$ and $i+e_1$ have no interpretation, so $A$ is able to create a surrounded cell with no interpretation next move and eventually wins.
 The other case is symmetric.

-Notice that the move of $B$ does not provide an interpretation to any uncoloured cell, so the invariant is maintained.
+Notice that the move of $B$ either loses quickly or provides an interpretation only to coloured cells that had no interpretation before, so such a move by $A$ maintains the invariant.

-The strategy of $A$ is to always play a $\cn$ tile to the first free cell to the right of $0$ (unless $B$ deviates as above).
+The strategy of $A$ is to play a $\cn$ tile to a free cell closest to $0$ unless $B$ deviates as above.
 Let us prove that this strategy is winning for $A$.
-By compacity, since $X_{\F}=\emptyset$, there exists an $m \in \N$ such that every pattern in $\A^m$ has a sub-pattern in $\F$.
-As a consequence, for any pattern $M \in \A'^{m+2}$, all interpretations in $\iota(M)$ contain a sub-pattern in $\F$.